 Unless you are already well connected to the inner circle of the golf business in your area, there is only one place to go when looking to find independent golf product lines, the PGA Merchandise Show in Orlando, FL.

-The PGA Merchandise Show is held at the end of every January.
-This show is the single largest gathering of the golf industry manufacturers.
-There is a “Positions Available” board positioned inside the show that lists a large amount of Sales Positions that are open throughout the country.
-You can take this information and seek out the companies that you are interested in while walking the show floor……and then go ask for the job.
+The PGA Merchandise Show, which is held at the end of every January, is the single largest gathering of the golf industry manufacturers.
+There is a “Positions Available” board positioned inside the show that lists a significant number of Sales Positions that are open throughout the country.
+You can take this information, walk the show floor, seek out the companies that you are interested, and ask for the job.

-Now that you have two different paths to becoming a Golf Sales Representative, it’s time to make a decision.
+Now that you understand the two different paths to becoming a Golf Sales Representative, it’s time to make a decision.
 There are positives and negatives to any job.
-All you need to do is determine what is important to you and what would make you happy.
+What you need to do is determine what is important to you and what would make you happy.

 - Job Stability